 Selling books sometimes feels like selling Girl Scout Cookies door-to-door, and the only flavor you have to offer is Trios.
 Selling books at readings can be hard.
 In 2018 I did 18 readings (I had two new books to promote).
 On a good night I’d sell 10.
 At a typical reading where 12 people show up I may only sell three or four copies.
 And usually you feel obligated to give the host a free copy (one venue told me that was a requirement).
 So let’s say you drove 45 minutes to read at a coffee shop, had to buy your own coffee ($4) and pay for parking ($12), sold three copies (at $16 each minus the $8 you paid) and then gave one away ( another lost $8) and drove home to watch Game of Thrones (HBO costs $14 a month).
 That kind of thing tends to sour a person on readings.

 What about bookstores?
 Bookstores are great places to read, especially if the place has a long-established reading series, but they present another financial challenge to the writer.
 Bookstores are in the business of selling books, and they offer you a venue and an audience, so they expect a cut.
 If you bring your own books, the store will usually expect about a 40% cut.
 So maybe you sell a few copies, and the store takes 40%, which leaves you with $9.60.
 But you paid $8 for those books, so now you’ve only made $1.60 per book.
 How many do you need to sell to make that bookstore reading worth the trip?
 Of course one good paying gig at a college could make up for several disappointing coffee shops.
-(Note: I don’t begrudge bookstores their need to make money–they have staff to pay and lights to keep on.)
+(Note: I don’t begrudge bookstores their need to make money–they have staff to pay and lights to keep on, but it’s still hard on the small press poet.)

 So, when non-writing friend ask me how poets make money on books, I have to factor in things that aren’t directly attached to book sales.
 Did I get invited to teach at a conference that year?
 Did I teach a night class workshop?
 Did I serve as a judge for a poetry contest?
 Since none of those things would have happened without the existence of my books, I count them as book-related profit.
 That’s how poetry accounting works—it’s different than regular accounting.